abenori/jlreq/jlreq-trimmarks.md

 * `trimmarks_paper={<width>,height>}`

 ### `show`
 Specify the types of trim marks which the package outputs.
 It is specified with the comma separated list like `show={trimmarks,banner,digital}`.
+If no argument is given, everything will be showed.

-* `trimmarks`: outputs the trim marks itself.
+* `trimmarks`: outputs the trim marks.
 * `banner`: date etc.
-* `digital`：CropBox etc.
+* `digital`：TrimBox and BleedBox.
+* `no`: nothing will be showed

 ## `\jlreqtrimmarkssetup`
 Set the additional settings with the keyval style.